socrata/connectors/templates/kana-lagan.md

 ## STEP 3: Create an Attribute Projector to Convert LAGAN Data to Lat/Long

-*The data in LAGAN is stored in the Louisiana State Plane 1983 South projection system (LA83-SF-MOD).
+*For New Orleans, the data in LAGAN was stored in the Louisiana State Plane 1983 South projection system (LA83-SF-MOD), but you should identify which projection you are using and select that.
 It must be converted to a lat/long coordinate system in order to Socrata to consume it. *

 1. Search the FME "Transformer Gallery" for the “Attribute Reprojector”.
 Double click on the “Tester” entry in the gallery and it will appear in your workspace.
 Connect the tester to the attribute reprojector, as described in step 2 of the section above.

 2. Double click on the transformer widget inside of the main workbench window to bring up the parameters.
 Select "LOCATION_X" from the list of fields in the “X Attribute” drop-down menu and “LOCATION_Y” for the “Y Attribute” dropdown.

 3. For "Source Coordinate System", click the ellipses button next to the drop down menu.
-Search for and select “LA83-SF-MOD”.
+Search for and select the projection of your data (e.g. “LA83-SF-MOD”).

 4. For "Destination Coordinate System", search for “EPSG:4326”.